 Once you've mastered sprouting seeds, it's time to advance to growing salad microgreens in your kitchen.
 Just like sprouting, growing salad greens is simple and requires only minimal equipment.
-You'll be surprised at just how easy and inexpensive it is!
+You'll be surprised at just how easy and inexpensive it is.
+Most of all, you'll be amazed at the full flavor of fresh microgreens!

 Choosing Sprouting Seeds